 Some people go into a deep sleep and may not awake, while others may have periods of being alert, and if words are spoken they may not appear to make sense.
 This is normal.
-Further useful information about caring for someone who is dying can be found on the CarerHelp website.
+Further useful information can be found at https://bit.ly/CarerHelp_Pathway4